-This grant is intended specifically to support local Court Appointed Special Advocate programs as specified in §§9.1-151 et seq. of the Code of Virginia.
-Funds are to be used for purposes of continuing, improving, and/or expanding existing agencies and services designed to provide court appointed volunteer advocacy services to child victims of abuse and neglect.
+This grant is intended specifically to support local CASA programs as specified in §9.1-151 et seq. of the Code of Virginia.
+Funds are to be used for continuing, improving, and/or expanding existing agencies and services designed to provide court appointed volunteer advocacy services to child victims of abuse and neglect.